VEZY/Plant_watering/README.md

 The sensors:
 - [Water level floater](https://www.amazon.fr/gp/product/B01MTYPK9I/ref=ppx_yo_dt_b_asin_title_o05_s02?ie=UTF8&psc=1), 7.99€
 - [Capacitive soil moisture sensor](https://www.amazon.fr/gp/product/B07WCB3GCB/ref=ppx_od_dt_b_asin_title_s02?ie=UTF8&psc=1), 9.49€
+- some nail polish for waterproofing the soil moisture sensor, 7.99€;

 And the irrigation system:
 - [Irrigation system](https://www.amazon.fr/gp/product/B07MSJSMXK/ref=ppx_yo_dt_b_asin_title_o05_s01?ie=UTF8&psc=1), 22.97€

-For a total of 229.41€, which is not cheap!
-But keep in mind that it's still cheaper than a pre-built system with a lot less capabilities.
-Also, some parts are only for prototyping (15.98€), and I purchased many components in groups of several pieces to re-use the parts for other projects, e.g. 525 resistors is a crazy amount, you don't need 3 NodeMCU boards, nor 6 relays for this project.
+For a total of 237.40€.
+That's not cheap!
+But keep in mind that it's still cheaper than a pre-built system, and with a lot more capabilities!
+Also, some parts are only for prototyping (15.98€), and I purchased many components in groups of several pieces for other projects, e.g. 525 resistors is a crazy amount 🤪, you don't need 3 NodeMCU boards, nor 6 relays for this project.

+### Assembly

+Coming soon...